-Birds choose a territory because it can meet their needs for food, water, shelter, and nesting sites.
+Birds choose a territory because they can meet their needs for food, water, shelter, and nesting sites.
 The size of the territory will vary by species and what those needs are, including how sociable birds can be.
 Some bird species need large territories with little competition, while other birds have much more communal needs and are more apt to share territory with larger flocks.
 The size of a bird's territory can also vary from year to year depending on how viable and productive the land is.
 In a year when there are excellent food sources, for example, a bird may claim less territory than in years when food is scarce.

 How Birds Claim Territory

 Migratory birds may begin to claim territory in late winter or early spring as mature males arrive from their wintering grounds and seek to find the best places where they hope to attract a mate.
-Non-migratory birds will also renew their claims on territory at this time, in part to attract their own mates and renew bonds but also to let arriving migrants know that the territory is already spoken for.
+Non-migratory birds will also renew their claims on territory at this time, in part to attract their mates and renew bonds but also to let arriving migrants know that the territory is already spoken for.

-Birds claim territory through a number of behaviors, including:
+Birds claim territory through several behaviors, including:

-- Singing: Singing is one of the most common ways birds advertise that a territory belongs to them.
+- Singing: Singing is one of the most common ways birds advertise that territory belongs to them.
 Songs will carry quite far, and birds will perch near the edge of their territory to broadcast their claim to the maximum range.
 At the same time, a strong, vibrant song will help attract a mate.
-For some species, such as the northern mockingbird, a more complex song will help birds defend a larger territory and is more attractive to females.
+For some species, such as the northern mockingbird, a more complex song will help birds defend a larger territory and are more attractive to females.

-- Nest Building: Some birds, such as different types of wrens, will claim territory by taking advantage of the nesting sites it offers.
+- Nest building: Some birds, such as different types of wrens, will claim territory by taking advantage of the nesting sites it offers.
 The males will build multiple nests in suitable locations throughout their territory.
 The females will then investigate those nests and choose the one they prefer, even if they eventually rebuild the male's construction to suit their preferences.

 - Drumming: Woodpeckers and several types of game birds claim territory by drumming as an alternative to singing.
 These low-pitched, rhythmic sounds, whether made by pounding on a hollow tree or by using air sacs, will carry great distances.
 This alerts competing birds that the territory is not available, as well as lets potential mates know that a strong, healthy bird has claimed the location.

-- Visual Displays: Visual displays such as puffing up colored feather patches, tail flicking or fanning, wing spreading, and other behaviors are all part of claiming territory.
+- Visual displays: Visual displays such as puffing up colored feather patches, tail flicking or fanning, wing spreading, and other behaviors are all part of claiming territory.
 These postures and actions also show off a bird's strength and health to a potential mate.
 These behaviors are commonly a part of courtship rituals between opposite sexes as well as territorial displays between two male birds.